fraserdominicdavid/geotech-pandas/docs/api-reference/index.rst

 Columns
 -------

-:mod:`geotech-pandas` relies heavily in consistent column names and units.
+There is a heavy reliance in consistent column names and units in geotech-pandas.
 For now, SI units are assumed throughout the package.
 The columns used throughout the package are summarized in the following table:

 Common Columns